ETERNA-earkiv/ETERNA/documentation/Metadata_Formats.md

 </xsl:stylesheet>
 ```

-The output produced by this stylesheet is a [Solr document](https://wiki.apache.org/solr/UpdateXmlMessages) ready to be indexed by the RODA search engine.
+The output produced by this stylesheet is a [Solr document](https://wiki.apache.org/solr/UpdateXmlMessages) ready to be indexed by the ETERNA search engine.
 See example bellow:

 ```
 <doc>